Part 6 in a series of tutorials on value investing: Knowing when to sell can be hard. It doesn’t have to be.

 A while back, I went through my stock picks over the preceding 10 years and calculated what my returns would have been if I had simply bought equal amounts of whatever stocks I owned on Jan 1st of every year and held those stocks for the subsequent year, selling on the next Jan 1st.
 Using this robotic method of selling, my returns would have been 19% per year as opposed to my actual returns over the same time period of 21%.
 I went through a lot of selling anxiety to eke out those extra 2 percentage points!

 This mechanical selling strategy would work well for those with limited time to devote to the investing game.
-You could plan to do your buying and selling all at once at specific times of the year.
-However, if you have the time to monitor your investments more closely, I would advocate a slightly more hands-on approach.
+You could plan to do your market investigations and subsequent buying and selling all at once at specific times of the year.

 Sell At Fair Value

-Any of these three selling strategies, though, I think would provide excellent returns and over the years I have experimented with all of them.
-(Including selling at a fixed schedule of 1 year after I bought in.)
+Any of these three selling strategies would be effective and over the years I have experimented with all of them.

-All of this is not to say that stock prices can’t go down after you’ve bought in.
-Frequently, they do.
+It’s always a good feeling to see a stock price rise after you’ve bought it.
+But for value investors who are often buying companies that no one else wants, this is often not the case.
+Instead, you’re as likely as not to see the stock price go down after you’ve bought in.
 That means either one of two things.
-If my assessment of the fair value of the company hasn’t changed then that means that the stock price has simply become even more undervalued.
-In that case, I’ll usually buy more.
-But not infrequently it means that the fair value of the company has deteriorated.
+If my assessment of the fair value of the company hasn’t changed, then the stock price has simply become even more undervalued.
+If the price has dropped substantially, then I’ll usually buy more.
+But it can also mean that the fair value of the company has deteriorated.
 Maybe the company lost a big contract, or a competitor has come out with better technology.
-Maybe a high flying, growth company has stalled out and future growth prospects have become more pedestrian, lowering the stock’s fair value.
-There are many reasons why a company’s fair value can drop and typically, the stock price will drop along with it.
-The challenge then becomes figuring out how the new share price relates to your new estimate of fair value.
+Maybe a high flying, growth company has stalled out and future growth prospects have dimmed, lowering the stock’s fair value.
+There are many reasons why a company’s value can drop.
+The challenge lies in figuring out how the new share price relates to your new estimate of fair value.
 I’d perform an analysis of this company as if I was looking at it for the very first time.
-In light of the new information, what do I think the company is worth?
-And how does the new, lower share price, relate to that fair value?
-Even though conditions may have deteriorated, if the share price has deteriorated as much or more, the stock might still be an undervalued opportunity.
-I might even be tempted to buy more.
-But if the share price has under reacted to this change of events, then the price might no longer represent compelling value and it could be time to sell and move on to greener pastures.
+In light of any new information, what do I think the company is worth?
+And how does the new, lower share price relate to that fair value?
+Using my revised earnings and growth assumptions (revised to incorporate the new information), has the 5 year p:e moved up or down?
+If it’s moved down, I’d continue to hold the stock.
+If it’s moved up then it might be a candidate for a sale.

 If you’re following the “sell by date” strategy, you don’t have to worry about any of this.
 But if you’re basing your selling decisions off of fair value (either selling your least undervalued company to make room for new blood or else selling when a company approaches that fair value), then you need to be periodically reassessing your value calculations.

-While it is easier said than done, I would try not to get too caught up in getting your selling timing down just right.
+While it is easier said than done, I would try not to get caught up in timing the perfect exit.
 The market will always do the opposite of what you want it to do.
-If you’re trying to precisely time your exit point, you’ll always be selling too early or too late.
-Focus instead on finding undervalued companies.
-If you’re always buying low, you’ve stacked the odds heavily in your favour.
-Chances are that over time your portfolio will grow regardless of the selling strategy you employ.
+Inevitably, you’ll frequently be selling too early or too late.
+Don’t sweat it.
+That’s the nature of the game.
+Focus your energies instead on searching out new undervalued companies.
+That’s where the money is.
+Buy low.
+If you’ve done your research properly, the selling high part of the equation will take care of itself.